 What will I be doing?

 UK-based voluntary work could be hands-on – for example, mentoring young people or helping at an animal shelter – or behind the scenes – such as designing a website for a charity or organising events.
 Community and conservation projects are often the main feature of work projects abroad.

 Keep notes about your experiences, as they will give you examples to draw on in your job interviews.
 Even if you decide that working in the voluntary sector isn't the career for you, you'll develop transferable skills through volunteering.
 Use our work experience tracker to keep a note of what you achieved and learned.

 Tips for applying

-If you're looking for voluntary work locally, try approaching a council for voluntary service (CVS) or volunteer centre: look them up in the phone book or online.
+If you're looking for voluntary work locally, try approaching a council for voluntary service (CVS) or volunteer centre: many will list volunteering opportunities on their websites.
 Or you could apply online at Do-it or TimeBank or explore organisations such as Volunteering Matters, which offers a range of volunteering opportunities.
 Your university careers service or union may also advertise volunteering opportunities.